www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                         * [o] Create need version of lookupTableLikeName, in order to know what is causing the lookup.
                           -> Making the return type an Optional makes it easier to handle errors.
                         * [x] `Editor#resolve`
-                    * [ ] Do not render error messages as XML, because the error field contains a CommonMark document and not an XML document.
+                    * [x] Do not render error messages as XML, because the error field contains a CommonMark document and not an XML document.
                       -> Do not use ExecutionException and return a TreesException for `ExecutionException#executionException(Tree)` and migrate this static constructor to TreesException class.
-                        * [ ] Deprecate and remove TreesException in favor of ExecutionException.
+                        * [x] Deprecate and remove TreesException in favor of ExecutionException.
                           For this ExecutionException needs to provide tree based error messages.
                           For compatibility reasons, if no tree message was provided for the ExecutionExceptions construction, provide a tree based on the string based message.
-                    * [ ] Source code quotations are not rendered as well in the error messages.
+                    * [x] Source code quotations are not rendered as well in the error messages.
-                    * [ ] Prevent variables with names, that can already be resolved.
+                    * [x] Prevent variables with names, that can already be resolved.
-                      See solution for example.
+                      See solution for example. -> It is enough, when new variables are shadowing every function of the standard library with the same name and no parameters.
-                    * [ ] Runners should never resolve variables manually, but use the functionCallMetaExecutor instead.
+                    * [x] Runners should never resolve variables manually, but use the functionCallMetaExecutor instead.
+                      Otherwise, the argument parsing of function call is not fully implemented.
+                        * [x] AttributeCallRunner
+                        * [x] ForAllCombsCallRunner
+                        * [x] ForEachCallRunner
+                        * [x] FunctionCallExecutor
+                        * [x] FunctionCallMetaExecutor
+                        * [x] FunctionCallRun
+                        * [x] FunctionCallRunner
+                        * [x] HasSizeCallRunner
+                        * [x] ImportCsvDataRunner
+                        * [x] OutputFormatCallRunner
+                        * [x] SolutionCallRunner
+                        * [x] TableCallRunner
+                        * [x] ThenCallRunner
+                        * [x] VariableResolutionRunner
-                * [ ] Support problem definitions without a solution.
+                * [x] Support problem definitions without a solution. -> This is already supported.
             * [ ] Render rating as a CommonMark field
             * [ ] Render argumentation as a CommonMark document.
             * [ ] Render argumentation as part of the solution table.